 office.) [ State Department web

-- Ask your travel agent about visa requirements of your destination country.
-Get needed
+- Check visa information.
+Ask your travel agent about visa requirements of your destination

 - Seek low-cost accommodations.